octaviogarbet/ionicv3-example/README.md

 ```

 ## Pages
 In order to develop our app, we will add a new page, and transform the pages created by the template from a simple angular component, to an Ionic page.
-We will do that because ionic page uses lazy loading to laod the module which improves our app performance.
+We will do the change because ionic page uses lazy loading to laod the module which improves our app performance.

 ### New page
 Now, to create a new page we will run the cli command: